The Crucible - The JRTC Experience Podcast

 “The Crucible – The JRTC Experience” is a product of the Joint Readiness Training Center.

-The Joint Readiness Training Center is pleased to present the seventy-second episode to air on ‘The Crucible - The JRTC Experience.’
-Hosted by the Task Force Senior for the BDE Command & Control (BCT HQ), LTC Timothy Price on behalf of the Commander of Ops Group (COG).
-Today’s guests are MG Patrick Ellis and Mr. Mark Kitz.
-MG Ellis is the Director of the Army’s Network Cross-Functional Team.
-Mr. Kitz is the Program Executive Officer for Command, Control, & Communications-Tactical.
+The Joint Readiness Training Center is pleased to present the ninety-eighth episode to air on ‘The Crucible - The JRTC Experience.
+Hosted by the Task Force Senior for the TF-1 (IN BN), LTC Charles “Chuck” Wall on behalf of the Commander of Ops Group (COG).
+Today’s guest is the First Sergeant for Headquarters and Headquarters Company of Operations Group, 1SG Will Pogue.
+1SG Pogue was previously a Company Team First Sergeant Observer-Coach-Trainer at the JRTC.

 For additional information and insights from this episode, please check-out our Instagram page @the_jrtc_crucible_podcast